 Limited business models

 Making your marketplace attractive to your merchants – it’s not all about “ease of onboarding” though this is what almost all new marketplace owners are worried about.
 Ever used Amazon?
 It’s a pain in the arse, but merchants wade through the complex catalogue management process to get their products on there so they can sell.
 No – what’s critical is customers and sales, and then it’s the merchant commissions and fees.
-A good marketplace platform should be limitless in its ability for you, the marketplace owner to create new and attractive revenue streams for both your vendors and you.
-Again, every marketplace will approach this differently – a marketplace selling motorcycle gear could have a completely different model that a health and beauty marketplace with hair-dressers and beauticians.
+A good marketplace platform should be limitless in its ability for you, the marketplace owner, to create new and attractive revenue streams for both your vendors and you.
+Again, every marketplace will approach this differently – a marketplace selling motorcycle gear could have a completely different model than a health and beauty marketplace with hair-dressers and beauticians.
 A robust marketplace will be able to handle both with ease, offering each marketplace owner their own revenue mechanisms, commissions, fees, subscriptions and surcharge options.

 With most marketplace SaaS platforms, you’re likely to be stuck with a basic commission approach, and if you’re lucky, a couple of add-on fee components.